Fujifilm Instax Mini 8 vs 9 Camera Comparison

 Which Instax Camera to Buy?

-Buy the camera color that you like the most.
-The differences between the cameras are not large enough to favor one over the other.
+The best option is to buy the camera color that you like the most.
+The differences between the cameras are not large enough to favor one model over the other.

 Color matched camera cases are available for both.
-Mini 8 cases are going to be more difficult to find because the cameras are discontinued.
+Mini 8 cases are going to be more difficult to find because the camera has been discontinued for longer.
 However, the 8 and 9 will fit in the same cases.

 They start around $50.
 Prices can vary based on sales, if the camera is discontinued, and the color.
 Special edition cameras can cost significantly more.